10 Small Towns In Colorado That Offer Nothing But Peace And Quiet

-Shdh…do you hear that sound?
+Shhh…do you hear that sound?
 Me neither.
 Isn’t it wonderful?!
-If you are looking for a little bit of peace, quiet, and tranquility this Labor Day weekend, you will want to make plans to visit one of these 10 small towns in Colorado:
+For a little bit of peace, quiet, and tranquility within the Centennial State, check out this list of some of the best small towns in Colorado.